Ian2020/vSphere-Graphite/README.md

 vSphere-Graphite
 ================

-Pushes vSphere stats to Graphite
+A PowerShell script that pushes vSphere stats to Graphite.